browser icon

 Sushi Cafe

 Located on Freeport Blvd near Sutterville in the Land Park area of Sacramento, Sushi Cafe offers delicious, fresh sushi, ramen bowls, tempura, and bento boxes.
-They also have Saki flights if you’re into Saki.
+They also have Saki flights, if you’re into Saki.
 It can get pretty busy during dinner hours, so I would recommend arriving early.

 Taiko Sushi